 If you’re paying for these services you’re wasting money.
 See a full rundown of these methods below.

 Easier Access to Your Savings

-The network of free ATMs is great.
-Unfortunately there aren’t that many drive-up ATMs in the network.
+My only quibble with the ATMs is the fact that there aren’t that many drive-up ATMs in the network.
 It’s mostly ATMs at convenience stores or other retail locations.
 Over the years we haven’t found this to be a huge hassle.
 We typically just take some cash out when we’re shopping with the card.
-The good thing is that when you find an ATM there are no fees associated with the transaction.

 Earn Interest on Your Checking Balance

 Like their savings account, Capital One 360’s Checking account is going to pay you more than your average bank just to keep your money there.
 You can currently earn 0.2% APY if you keep up to $50,000 in your account, 0.75% APY for account balances between $50,000 and $100,000, and 1.0% APY for account balances over $100,000.